Talk to your doctor if you or someone close to you has symptoms of Young-Onset dementia.

-Dementia occurring in people below the age of 65 years is generally referred to as young-onset dementia are often in their 40's or 50's.
+This dementia occurs in people below the age of 65 years.

-Young-onset dementia is more likely to cause problems with walking, movement, balance or coordination.
-However, some individuals with young-onset dementia may not have any serious health conditions other than dementia.
+People diagnosed with young-onset dementia are often in their 40's or 50's.
+Young-onset dementia is more likely to cause problems with walking, movement, balance, or coordination.
+However, some people may not have severe health conditions other than dementia.

 What causes young-onset dementia?

 Young-onset dementia may be caused by the same diseases that cause dementia in an older individual.
-There is a wider range of diseases that could cause dementia in a younger person, including some rare causes of dementia.
+Follow these links to learn about the other types of dementia that may be associated with young-onset dementia:

 Alcohol-related brain damage